-- Daily checklist recording: - Cleanliness status, - Availability of soap, water, and hand-drying materials, - Functionality of foot wash and drainage systems.
+- Solution State And Antipactic Content of the second sec - ✓ Cleanliness status, - O Availability of soap, water, and hand-drying materials, - Superior Functionality of foot wash and drainage systems.

 4. Water Supply Monitoring Record

 So Documentation of inspections ensuring uninterrupted water supply to all sanitation points.